 Do your students need a reminder to pray the Rosary?
 Here are some free phone wallpapers that can help remind them to pray the Rosary each day.

-The Venerable Archbishop Fulton Sheen illustrates the depth of the rosary as he said, "The rosary is the book of the blind, where souls see and there enact the greatest drama of love the world has ever known; it is the book of the simple, which initiates them into mysteries and knowledge more satisfying than the education of other men; it is the book of the aged, whose eyes close upon the shadow of this world, and open on the substance of the next.
+The Venerable Archbishop Fulton Sheen illustrates the depth of the Rosary as he said, "The rosary is the book of the blind, where souls see and there enact the greatest drama of love the world has ever known; it is the book of the simple, which initiates them into mysteries and knowledge more satisfying than the education of other men; it is the book of the aged, whose eyes close upon the shadow of this world, and open on the substance of the next.
 The power of the rosary is beyond description."

 The Rosary is such a special prayer, and we encourage you as a religious educator to take up the task of teaching others to make the Rosary part of their faith life.
 We are praying for you, and please feel free to reach out if we can be of help!

-PDF - The Ultimate Guide to Teaching the Rosary
+PDF - The Ultimate Rosary Teachers guide

 The Rosary Card - Built For Convenience